• Skip to main content

 If you are worried about a spider mite infestation, consider the following tips to keep the pests at bay.

-1. Examine the plant thoroughly before you bring it from outdoors to indoors.
+1. Examine the plant thoroughly before you bring it indoors.

 2. Make it a routine to check your plants thoroughly at least every 7-10 days.